Assistant Administrator for the Office of Information Technology

-Stephen Rice was named Assistant Administrator for Information Technology in March 2013.
+Stephen Rice was named Assistant Administrator for the Office of Information Technology and Chief Information Officer in March 2013.
 Prior to his current role, he served as Deputy Chief Information Officer and Deputy Assistant Administrator for more than four years.
 Since joining TSA in 2002, he has played a significant role in the initial deployment of IT services and network connectivity to airport and field locations nationwide.

 With an annual budget of nearly $400 million, he is responsible for developing and managing central policies for TSA IT requirements; developing and implementing IT initiatives across the agency; and managing and overseeing a cybersecurity architecture that protects TSA information systems and networks from internal and external threats.